 Making tomato sauce with a pressure canner can be a great way to preserve all of your tomatoes from your garden or from the farmer’s market.
-It is also cost effective and will taste better then any store bought tomato sauce.
+It is also cost-effective and will taste better then any store bought tomato sauce.
 Pressure canning is recommended for low acidity foods.
 Are you curious how to make tomato sauce?
 Let me show you how.

 First step – Pick and wash your tomatoes

 Pick and wash your tomatoes and any herbs you would like to add to your sauce, remove any dirt or bugs.
-I like to use different varieties of tomatoes and herbs like: oregano, basil and parsley.
-I think it gives the sauce a depth in flavor.
+I like to use different varieties of tomatoes and herbs like oregano, basil and parsley.
+I think it gives the sauce a depth of flavor.
 You can use any type you want.
 Experiment with what works best for you and your tastes.
 Make sure you pick ripe tomatoes.
 Sometimes I will pick them and let them sit for a day or two on the kitchen table.
 The riper the better.

 Second step – Lay out your canning equipment

 Lay out all of the items you will need to start canning, including your jars, lids, bands, blender, magnetic lid wand, jar lifter, pressure canner, two pots (for sterilizing), funnel and roasting trays.
 Preheat your oven to 400 degrees.

 This kit comes with six essential tools for canning and dehydrating.
 A vinyl coated jar wrench, vinyl coated jar lifter, extra wide mouth funnel, tongs with vinyl coated handles, a bubble popper/measurer and a magnetic lid lifter all conveniently in one box.